ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 Exemptions to Prohibition against Circumvention of Technological Measures Protecting Copyrighted Works<br>
 Seventh Triennial Section 1201 Final Rule, Effective October 28, 2018<br>
-"Video games in the form of computer programs, where outside server support has been discontinued, to allow individual play and preservation by an eligible library, archive, or museum" https://library.osu.edu/document-registry/docs/1027/stream
+"Video games in the form of computer programs, where outside server support has been discontinued, to allow individual play and preservation by an eligible library, archive, or museum"<br>
+https://library.osu.edu/document-registry/docs/1027/stream

 "Video games in the form of computer programs, lawfully acquired as complete games 37 CFR §201.40(b)(12)"<br>